ossobv/gospawn/README.rst

 TODO
 ----

-* Clean up main, parse the args into lists before doing anything with it.
 * Check what we do with stale sockets in syslog2stdout and do the same here.
 * Auto-respawn processes which do not end with return code 0?
 Sounds supervisorday-y.
 * Future: add cron-daemon?